ibm-cloud-docs/vmware/select-storage-option-use-vmware.md

 * Protocols: - iSCSI, NFS, and SMB
 * Cost - High for both CapEx and OpEx
 * HA - Dual heads and controllers
-* Replication - Supports SnapVault and SnapMirror, which is achieved by using [vRealize Automation](https://www.vmware.com/products/vrealize-automation.html){: external}.
+* Replication - Supports SnapVault and SnapMirror, which is achieved by using vRealize Automation.
 * Reliability - High redundancy and MPIO support

 ### IBM Spectrum Accelerate